Ned Ludd

-Origin of the name Ludd

-It has been claimed that the name 'Ned Ludd' came from an 'Edward Ludlam' who was buried at St Mary's Church, Anstey.

 History

-Supposedly, Ludd was a weaver from Anstey, near Leicester, England.
+According to the legend, Ludd was a weaver from Anstey, near Leicester, England.
 In 1779, after either being whipped for idleness or taunted by local youths, he smashed two knitting frames in what was described as a "fit of passion".
 This story can be traced to an article in The Nottingham Review on 20 December 1811, but there is no independent evidence of its veracity.
 John Blackner's book History of Nottingham, also published in 1811, provides a variant tale, of a lad called "Ludlam" who was told by his father, a framework-knitter, to "square his needles".
 Ludlam took a hammer and "beat them into a heap".
 News of the incident spread, and whenever frames were sabotaged, people would jokingly say "Ned Ludd did it".

 By 1812, organised frame-breakers became known as Luddites, using the name King Ludd or Captain Ludd for their mythical leader.
 Letters and proclamations were signed by "Ned Ludd".